 Thank you to everyone who provided input along the way during a difficult period for business.
 Your input was invaluable and vital to finalising this important, ten year strategy.

-Now that the strategy, including the 5 Year Implementation Plan that sets out the strategic priorities, has been adopted, work will begin on implementing the actions identified in the document.
+Now that the strategy, including the five year implementation plan that sets out the strategic priorities has been adopted, work will begin on implementing the actions identified in the document.

-Council will work in partnership with the business community and other key stakeholders, to achieve the vision and strategic economic objectives that are the cornerstones of the Macedon Ranges Shire Council Economic Development Strategy 2021 – 2031.
+Council will work in partnership with the business community and other key stakeholders, to achieve the vision and strategic economic objectives that are the cornerstones of the strategy.

 We look forward to working with the community on delivering these actions.

 For more information, call Bob Elkington, Coordinator Economic Development or another member of the Economic Development unit on (03) 5422 0333 or email email@example.com